amit-s4507/amit-s4507/README.md

 - Solved 400+ problems on LeetCode with a 1568 rating
 - 2-star rated coder on CodeChef
 - Love exploring new web technologies and improving my competitive programming skills
 - Coffee lover ☕ and algorithm enthusiast
+- Solved 100+ problems on GeeksforGeeks